ossd-s24/studyTool/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Wait for issue approval and then it will be assigned to you/opened to the public!

 ## Pull Request Process